Newham Recorder: Editorial history

-The newspaper has had only five editors.
-The first, Tom Duncan, was made a freeman of Newham in recognition of his work in the community.
+The newspaper's first editor, Tom Duncan, was made a freeman of Newham in recognition of his work in the community.
 The second, from 1997, was Colin Grainger who joined as a trainee reporter upon leaving a local school in 1972.
 Grainger left in November 2012 after Archant merged the Recorders news team with that of the Docklands & East London Advertiser.
 Both weeklies were then controlled by one single editor, Archant's East London Group Editor Malcolm Starbrook.
 The two papers were "un-merged" in 2014 and the Newham Recorder acquired a new editor, Michael Adkins.
 In 2017 Lorraine King became the paper's new editor after Adkins was promoted to Archant's Group Editor for London.
+King left in 2019, initially to work on a freelance basis.

+After Lindsay Jones left in March 2021, Franki Berry was appointed that month, being promoted from chief reporter for the group's North London publications.
+In November 2022, Berry left her role as editor of Newsquest's East London weeklies, intending to travel..
+She was succeeded by Simon Murfitt.

+Ownership

+In 2020, the Archant group, which had owned the newspaper since its founding in 1968, was acquired by private equity firm RCapital..
+In March 2022, Archant Community Media Limited was bought by Newsquest Media Group Limited, having been put up for sale by Rcapital.
+The Newham Recorder would therefore overlap with Newsquest's East London and West Essex Guardian series.
+Newsquest is owned by the American mass media holding company USA Today Co.